Marcus M. Opp Ph.D.

 Published and forthcoming papers:

-(9) “Regulatory forbearance in the U.S. insurance industry: The effects of removing capital requirements for an asset class,” 2022, joint with Bo Becker and Farzad Saidi, Review of Financial Studies, 35, 5438–5482.
+(9) “Regulatory Forbearance in the U.S. Insurance Industry: The Effects of Removing Capital Requirements for an Asset Class,” 2021, joint with Bo Becker and Farzad Saidi, Review of Financial Studies, 35, 5438–5482.
 Online Appendix.

 Main insight: This paper characterizes optimal compensation contracts in principal-agent settings in which the consequences of the agent's action are only observed over time.